A-m-ira/Otto-Quad-Robot-/README.md

 Adding GPS or indoor positioning systems

 Conclusion
 Using a quadruped robot for food delivery represents an innovative step toward automation in service industries.
-It combines robotics, artificial intelligence,  ترجمليand real-world problem solving to create a system that is flexible, efficient, and adaptable to complex environments.
+It combines robotics, artificial intelligence,  real-world problem solving to create a system that is flexible, efficient, and adaptable to complex environments.